 - Once a student opts out of the Room Selection process, they CANNOT go through Overcrowd Selection to be pulled into an overcrowd room as a wait listed student.

-- A student who opts out CAN stop by Residence Life after the Room Selection Process is complete and select a space that is left over after all students who have Room Selection time blocks that did not select earlier, or students that are on the No Deposit wait list have had an opportunity to select housing.
+- A student who opts out CAN stop by Residence Life after the Room Selection Process is complete and select a space that is left over after all students who have Room Selection time blocks that did not select earlier and students that are on the No Deposit wait list have had an opportunity to select housing.

 - The Opt Out process is not retroactive.
 This means that students who chose to live off campus but did not go through Residence Life to opt out of the process, do not get credit for doing so.